augustluhrs/Community_CYOA/README.md

 - test branch instead of commiting to main
 - ~~perma-run on glitch~~
 - feedback command
+- show which paths have been answered already!

 Stretch
 - save that story to file or email it or something